CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 ### Resolution

-The submission cannot progress past the Init-Consultation or Full-Consultation phases until sufficient attempts have been made to understand the weaknesses commonly seen in new or emerging technologies, or if the CWE Team decides to move the submission to the next phase.
+The submission cannot progress past the Init-Consultation or Det-Consultation phases until sufficient attempts have been made to understand the weaknesses commonly seen in new or emerging technologies, or if the CWE Team decides to move the submission to the next phase.
 Analysis could include analyzing well-known attacks to